milofultz/tinybrainfans/wiki/Programming/Javascript/React/react__hooks.md

 Hooks are functions that let you “hook into” {{React}} state and lifecycle features from function components.
 Hooks allow the simplicity of functional components with the complexity and flexibility of class components.

+If these hooks are not exactly what you need, you can create your own {{custom hooks|Custom React Hooks}} using the existing ones to achieve your goals.

 These examples are using Typescript for type annotations and clarity.

 ## [useContext][]